vSHARP: variable Splitting Half-quadratic Admm algorithm for Reconstruction of inverse-Problems: Abstract

 \section{Abstract}

-Medical Imaging (MI) tasks, such as accelerated Parallel Magnetic Resonance Imaging (MRI), often involve reconstructing an image from noisy or incomplete measurements.
+Medical Imaging (MI) tasks, such as accelerated parallel Magnetic Resonance Imaging (MRI), often involve reconstructing an image from noisy or incomplete measurements.
 This amounts to solving ill-posed inverse problems, where a satisfactory closed-form analytical solution is not available.
 Traditional methods such as Compressed Sensing (CS) in MRI reconstruction can be time-consuming or prone to obtaining low-fidelity images.
-Recently, a plethora of supervised and self-supervised Deep Learning (DL) approaches have demonstrated superior performance in inverse-problem solving, surpassing conventional methods.
+Recently, a plethora of Deep Learning (DL) approaches have demonstrated superior performance in inverse-problem solving, surpassing conventional methods.
 In this study, we propose vSHARP (variable Splitting Half-quadratic ADMM algorithm for Reconstruction of inverse Problems), a novel DL-based method for solving ill-posed inverse problems arising in MI. vSHARP utilizes the Half-Quadratic Variable Splitting method and employs the Alternating Direction Method of Multipliers (ADMM) to unroll the optimization process.
 For data consistency, vSHARP unrolls a differentiable gradient descent process in the image domain, while a DL-based denoiser, such as a U-Net architecture, is applied to enhance image quality. vSHARP also employs a dilated-convolution DL-based model to predict the Lagrange multipliers for the ADMM initialization.
-We evaluate the proposed model by applying it to the task of accelerated Parallel MRI Reconstruction on two distinct datasets.
-We present a comparative analysis of our experimental results with state-of-the-art approaches, highlighting the superior performance of vSHARP.
+We evaluate vSHARP on tasks of accelerated parallel MRI Reconstruction using two distinct datasets and on accelerated parallel dynamic MRI Reconstruction using another dataset.
+Our comparative analysis with state-of-the-art methods demonstrates the superior performance of vSHARP in these applications.

-\keywords{Medical Imaging Reconstruction, Inverse Problems, Deep MRI Reconstruction, Mathematical Optimization, Half-Quadratic Variable Splitting, Alternating direction method of multipliers}
+\keywords{Medical Imaging Reconstruction \and Inverse Problems \and Deep MRI Reconstruction \and Mathematical Optimization \and Half-Quadratic Variable Splitting \and Alternating direction method of multipliers}